wp-plugins/dukapress/readme.txt

 == Upgrade Notice ==

+= 1.3.0 =
+Moving along swiftly on our quest to be the best WordPress e-commerce tool.
+This version not only fixes pesky bugs, it adds a ton of new features and improvements!

 = 1.2.1 =
 Just a nice little bug fix release!

 = 1.2.0 =
 If you did not love us before today, then you simply must have a look at our offerings!
-Intorducing a custom product management GUI and support for custom fields.
+Intorducing a custom product management GUI and support for custom post types.

 = 1.0.1 =
 DukaPress just got better!
 We fixed some bugs and added one new feature.
 Yay!